 CTAC was one of the group authorisation dossiers which have been submitted by importers and formulators of Cr(VI) on behalf of a very large group of downstream users and had to wait for a very long tile for a decision.
 The scope of the application is broad and covers 6 uses of Cr(VI): (1) formulation, (2) functional plating, (3) functional plating with decorative aspect, (4) surface treatment aeronautics and space, (5) surface treatment and (6) passiviation of tin plated steel.

-Why does it take so long to take a decision on the upstream dossier?
+Why did it take so long to take a decision on the upstream dossier?
 According to the EU parliament, the CTAC dossier presents many uncertainties with regards to the available alternatives, but also regarding the emission to and exposure of workers and the general population.
 These uncertainties have resulted in negative feedback from NGO’s and Member States further delaying the decision making.

 To avoid this business uncertainty, several downstream users of CrVI have submitted individual applications for authorisation.
 Several of them have in the mean time been granted even for uses covered by the CTAC dossier.

 The choice is of strategic importance.
 Apeiron-Team has supported in various cases downstream users in making this choice.
 In a workshop with the downstream user elements such as availability and quality of data, supply chain, required length of review period, business confidential data, common alternatives, costs, etc are taken into considerations.

-The outcome of the strategy workshop allows the downstream user to make an informed decision regarding authorisation but also regarding development of alternatives.
+The outcome of the strategy workshop allows the downstream user to make an informed decision regarding CrVI authorisation but also regarding development of alternatives.

 See what strategy is possible for your company and contact Apeiron-Team for more information.